Omega-Numworks/Omega-Guide/_pages/en_US/home.md

 ## What does this guide install?

 This guide will:
-  + Help you decide wether or not you need to install Phi
+  + Help you decide whether or not you need to install Phi
   + Install the Phi installer as an external app
   + Install Phi's custom bootloader
   + Help you install any of the cited CFW